arnicas/d3-faq/README.md

 **Case Sensitivity--Or, lower and upper case letters matter!**

 JS is case-sensitive.
 You can’t call your variable **d.affluence** if the value is really **d.Affluence**.
 Also, **d.yearlyAvg** is not the same as **d.yearlyavg**.
 If you read them in from a CSV file, check your header labels!

+**Invalid Characters in Variable Names**

+To be safe, you should follow these rules: variable names should start with a letter or `_` or `$` and the other characters can be letters or `_` or `$` or numbers.
+You may not start a variable name with a number.
+You may not use `-` in your variable name.
+You can't use spaces in variable names.
+Some people like to use camelcase in longer variable names, because it avoids spaces and allows you to parse words visually:  camelCase. lowerCaseThenUpperCase.

 **Using a CDN for included libraries**